Sundaram790/ATM-Simulator-C/README.md

 It allows users to withdraw cash, check balance, and view a mini statement after successful PIN verification.

 Features⚙️
-PIN Verification – Secure access with a 4-digit PIN.
+PIN Verification – Get access with a 4-digit PIN.

 Cash Withdrawal – Withdraw money in multiples of 100 (with balance check).

 Check Balance – View current account balance.

 Mini Statement – Shows total amount withdrawn so far and remaining balance.

-Notes
-The program uses dollar ($) symbol instead of rupee (₹) because the developer’s keyboard does not have the rupee symbol.

 The default PIN and balance are hardcoded for demonstration purposes.